kymlu/eating-memories/src/pages/posts/shrimp-lotus-root-dim-sum.md

 Wet your hands with water and then roll a tablespoon of shrimp into a ball.
 Roll the ball onto the strips until fully coated.
 > It's ok if you can see some shrimp.

 In a pan/wok, heat oil to 350°F/175°C and then fry in small batches until golden brown, around 4-5 minutes each.
-After frying, place the balls onto a paper towel to dry.
+After frying, place the balls onto a paper towel to drain the oil.
+Place drained balls on a wire rack or a plate.
 > To deep fry, heat oil on high until it hits the desired temperature.
 Put the balls in and take out when it's ready.
 Wait until the heat hits the desired temperature again before adding a new batch.

 Is good plain, but can also taste good with a creamy chili sauce or sriracha mayo.